dock108/bet-intel/docs/api_endpoints.md

 - `total_bookmakers`: Number of bookmakers analyzed
 - `positive_*_ev_count`: Count of positive EV opportunities by method
 - `best_*_ev`: Best EV opportunity details by method
+- `meets_threshold`: Whether event meets specified EV threshold (if applicable)
+- `threshold_details`: Applied threshold settings (if applicable)

+#### Pagination Object
+- `limit`: Number of events requested per page
+- `offset`: Number of events skipped for pagination
+- `total_events`: Total number of events in database matching filters
+- `returned_events`: Number of events returned in this response
+- `has_next`: Boolean indicating if more events are available
+- `has_previous`: Boolean indicating if previous page exists
+- `next_offset`: Offset value for next page (null if no next page)
+- `previous_offset`: Offset value for previous page (null if no previous page)

 ### Error Responses